Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

-Consumer Affairs Office – The CAO serves as a consumer advocate for soldiers and their families and serves as a mediator between soldiers and business establishments.
-The CAO is a one-stop service for soldiers and their families to save money.
+Consumer Affairs Office (CAO) – Serves as a consumer advocate for Soldiers and their families.
+It is a one-stop service to save money.
 We maintain a library of consumer materials and can assist you in making wise decisions with large purchases and contract reviews.
-Our office will review contracts prior to signing, assist with price comparison and financing information, discuss warranties and provide the client with negotiating power to make a purchase.
-Carfax, a report that provides a complete history on used vehicles, is available free of charge to soldiers purchasing used vehicles.
-Contact the CAO at 270-798-5518.
+Our office will mediate consumer complaints, review contracts prior to signing, assist with price comparison and financing information, discuss warranties and provide the client with negotiating power to make a purchase.
+Carfax, a report that provides a complete history on used vehicles, is available "free of charge" when purchasing used vehicles.

 Where the Money Might Go When You PCS: